-Last August, I returned home to San Francisco from China, where I was working as a physio for the Chinese Olympic teams in prep for Rio.
+In August 2016, I returned home to San Francisco from China, where I was working as a physio for the Chinese Olympic teams in prep for Rio.
 While I was there, I had the privilege of working closely with the diving team, which was one of the biggest highlights of my professional career.
 If you didn’t get a chance to see any diving events during the Olympics, lets take this moment to check out a quick recap of Shi Tingmao winning the gold in the women’s 3 meter springboard final:

 After you shake off the awe-struck stupor induced by this gorgeous display of athleticism, grace, and artistry, what’s one of the first things you notice about her diving?
 Her beautiful pike?
 Yep.
 It’s incredible.
 How does one achieve such a flawless pike, you may ask?
 Let’s dive into this discussion.

 For so many of us mere mortals, the pike stretch can be endlessly frustrating.
 We stretch and stretch our hamstrings to no avail, and make little progress.
 If this is you, there may be an underlying issue that you’re not addressing that is significantly limiting your pike mobility.

 ANATOMY OF THE POSTERIOR THIGH (AKA THE BACK OF YOUR LEG)